 Log Only rules cannot be used to override or create exceptions to other rules; they simply do not take an action.
 For example, a rule set to "Log Only" the Social Security number 123-45-6789 will not prevent that sequence from being flagged by another SSN rule.

 To perform more complex DLP operations - including multiple scan parameters, multiple actions, and additional action types - you'll want to use a Custom Rule.

-More information on creating Custom Rules can be found in this article: Virtru Dashboard: Creating Custom DLP Rules
+More information on creating Custom Rules can be found in this article: Virtru Control Center: Creating Custom DLP Rules

 An important note about DLP Rules:

 All DLP rules (stock or custom) run independently of one another.
 If multiple rules trigger, then the most secure rule will win.
 For example, if one rule is triggered and set to ‘log’ only, but another rule is triggered and set to ‘encrypt’, then the message will encrypt as that is more secure.